Kidscorner

 Traditional learning often relies on repetition and step-by-step instruction.
 That doesn’t work well for me.

 What does work is: understanding the concept, connecting it to something I already know and rebuilding it in my own way.
-To do that I use metaphors, analogies, and patterns “this is like…” That’s how I create what I call conceptual hooks.
+To do that I use metaphors, analogies, and patterns “this is like…” That’s how I create conceptual hooks.

 Most people start with words and build meaning through sentences I start with meaning and move toward words.
 That’s a different direction.